skypilot-org/skypilot/docs/source/reference/yaml-spec.rst

         tf_version: 2.5.0
         tpu_name: mytpu

-      # Customized image id (optional, advanced).
+      # Custom image id (optional, advanced).
 The image id used to boot the
       # instances.
 Only supported for AWS and GCP.
 If not specified, sky will use
       # the default debian-based image suitable for machine learning tasks.
       # To find AWS AMI ids: https://leaherb.com/how-to-find-an-aws-marketplace-ami-image-id